Tutorial

 # Define a customized banner (string returned when client connects)

-handler.banner = "pyftpdlib based ftpd ready."
+handler.banner = "pyftpdlib based FTP server ready."

 # Specify a masquerade address and the range of ports to use for